Posts Tagged ‘Electronica’

 gradient – seashore

 Well, finally after two days of trying, I’ve managed to post this.
-Seems Wordpress puked and died on me a few days ago, so I decided to go ahead and upgrade to the latest version but it required the database to be at 4.1 or higher and of course – it was at 4.0.
+Seems WordPress puked and died on me a few days ago, so I decided to go ahead and upgrade to the latest version but it required the database to be at 4.1 or higher and of course – it was at 4.0.
 Gotta love it.

 So here is gradient, with a release titled seashore.
 Four tracks, totalling 23:15, of awesome deep house vibes.
 This release is so smooth, so calm and relaxing.
 If you liked cie – bonbon then this is another for your collection.